hackle/blog-rust/raw/state-monad.md

 -- we can add state s to the side to simulate a "stateful" computation (a, s) -> (b, s)

 -- what about function composition?
-(a -> b) -> (b -> c) -> (a -> c)
+(Note: this is pre-composition for convenience) (a -> b) -> (b -> c) -> (a -> c)
 -- do the same thing: add state s, and apply a few transformations ((a, s) -> (b, s))   -> ((b, s) -> (c, s))   -> ((a, s) -> (c, s))